naokatoh/jawiki-gender-bias-columbia-ms/README.md

 - `maleFigureSkater.csv`

 ### meCabResult
--  The csv files below are the results of MeCab analysis for each category
+-  The csv files below are the results of MeCab analysis for each category:
 - `f_scientist_text_overall.csv`
 - `m_scientist_text_overall.csv`
 - `japaneseFemaleIdol_text_overall.csv`